This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Where to eat

 Sasak Cafe is situated right on the calmest part of Gili Meno’s beach, northwest on the island.
 As you probably guessed, it’s all about traditional Sasak food, which is characterized by fresh fish, vegetables and spicy sauces.
-Spend the whole day lounging at the beach and enjoy fresh fish and calamari, caught every morning by the father of the family.
-Even though heir chef has won awards for his cooking, it’s still cheap.

 Ya Ya Warung is cheap cheap cheap.
 As far as I can remember they’re located on the north side.
 Don’t be discouraged by the scruffy appearance of this place, they serve up some tasty Indonesian dishes.
 Fried noodles for only 20k, Gado-Gado for 25k and chicken satay for 50k!
 You’re not going to do much better than that on Meno.

 In the middle of the Mahamaya Hotel, there is an Asian-fusion restaurant and bar overlooking the beach and sea.
-What’s so fun about this place is the open concept kitchen which means you can see the chef whipping up all sorts of fresh and organic yumminess.
-Come evening, the outside area turns into a haven for romantics with candles and lanterns hanging from the trees.
-Combine that with delicious, beautifully presented food and you have a winner.
-So be prepared to pay a premium.
+What’s so fun about this place is the open-concept kitchen which means you can see the chef whipping up all sorts of fresh and organic yumminess.

 - Bolong’s Turtle Sanctuary is doing a great job trying to save the turtle population of the waters around the Gilis.
 The baby turtles are raised in the small pools and after about 8 months they’re released into the wild.
 Try to catch one of their releases and for a donation of 100k you can even choose a turtle and release it yourself.
 It’s located on the east coast.

-- Another place you can see tropical birds is at the Gili Meno Bird Park, which is home to more than 300 birds.
+- Another place you can see tropical birds is at the Gili Meno Bird Park, home to more than 300 birds.
 It’s located in the middle of the island and the entrance fee is 50k per person.
 I haven’t visited myself so I don’t know the state of the park and the birds, but I thought I should include it anyway so you know it’s an option.

 - Go on a walk to the salt lake located northwest on the island.
 The lake is surrounded by a lot of flowers and plants you won’t see anywhere else on the islands.
 If you look up you should be able to see quite a few species of tropical birds.
 And if you’re very lucky you could also get a glimpse of the huge Monitor lizard.